-The County Government has developed a strategy that seeks to seek funding both internally (on source revenues) and externally.
+Going forward, the County Government will be implementing strategies that seek to raise funding both internally (on source revenues) and externally.
 The external strategy shifts the attention towards engaging external partners to finance implementation of the prioritized programs.
 This will involve deepening engagement with bilateral and multilateral agencies, public private partnerships, private foundations, seeking loans and diaspora engagement (fundraising).